Nebraska Liberty Bell replica

 Lincoln Nebraska Liberty Bell ReplicaMajor General Roger P. Lempke of the Army National Guard, Mayor Coleen Seng and Parks and Rec.
 Director Lynn Johnson welcome the bell

-While its traveling days are behind it, #48’s future should be as rich as its past—sparking warm patriotic feelings in Nebraskan and visitor alike, ringing out for special occasions and standing ever-ready to pose for a picture with adoring fans.
+While its traveling days are behind it, #48’s future should be as rich as its past—sparking warm patriotic feelings in Nebraskans and visitors alike, ringing out for special occasions and standing ever-ready to pose for a picture with adoring fans.

 ———————————————————